The power of communication in supporting and driving change

 Change management refers to the structured preparation, support and facilitation of organisational change.
 Change can include alterations to process, technology, strategy and much more.
 The primary goal of change management is to help employees and business smoothly transition from the current state to the desired state, avoiding as much resistance and disruption as possible.
-Crucially, if implemented successfully, change management brings positive progress on an individual and collective level.
+If implemented successfully, change management brings positive progress on an individual and collective level.

 Tip: Consider the different drivers and motivators amongst your people.
 The story and narrative that you build around why your workplace transformation is taking place should connect and resonate with the range of personalities that make up your workforce.
-Create your own workplace ‘why’.

 Sometimes workplace change happens in challenging circumstances.
 Tough economic climates, a competitive recruitment landscape or emerging market competitors may prompt change.
 Honest, authentic communication demonstrates trust and respect for the intelligence of your people, and in turn is likely to build trust and respect.
 Research from PwC found that when engaging directly with stakeholders, it enhances trust, offers visibility and leads to better leadership accountability.
 Equally, transparency about the things you know, as well as what you don’t yet know, reassures teams that there are neither secrets nor surprises, and that they are joining you on the journey.